 - Another option is to mount the TV on the wall.

 There was already a box and mount in our current house and after moving my grandmother’s dresser under the tv I created a gallery wall around it.

 TV Built-In Cabinet Ideas (with fireplace)

-- Paint the built in black to blend in with the tv or white if your room is already dark.
-Here I painted the original brown bookcase white to be consistant with the trim and because the room does not have a lot of natural light.
+- Paint the built-in black to blend in with the tv or white if your room is already dark.
+Here I painted the original brown bookcase white to be consistent with the trim and because the room does not have a lot of natural light.

 - Style the built-in with light and neutral accessories and add in a few pops of black and white to help tie in the tv.
 (If you need some quick and easy styling tips, start here.)